Freemasonry in Penang |

 On the other occasion, the Lodge St. David (Hong Kong) who hold (I believe rare) Traveling Warrant, performed an Initiation at our Temple.
 Two items of note:

-(1) They, including the Candidate, were all residents of Hong Kong or Kowloon and had flown to Penang for a regular meeting, and
+(1) They, including the Candidate, were all residents of Hong Kong or Kowloon and had flown to Penang for a regular meeting, and (2) The principle and assistant officers wore white tie and tails!

 I was later told that they have held regular meetings in various parts of the world including U.K.